-From Spring 2021, Scottish Sculpture Workshop will be working with artist Jack Tan on a BEPART Fieldwork to develop new ideas and approaches to how arts organisations can be governed and run, through sculpture and performance making.
+From Spring 2021, Scottish Sculpture Workshop has been working with artist Jack Ky Tan on Devising Governance, a BE PART Fieldwork to develop new ideas and approaches to how arts organisations can be governed and run, through sculpture and performance making.

 ‘Performance scores’, like music or dance scores, are a set of instructions that detail gestures, sound, speech and/or movements, that are interpreted by a performer to produce performance art.
 ‘Policy performance scores’ are performance scores that prescribe the gestures, verbal articulations or movements of corporate bodies, such as companies, associations or charities.